1976 Academy Awards®

 The Bi-Centennial year brought five solid and original films into competition with each other for Best Picture.

-The ultimate winner was the underdog, low-budget, simplistic, feel-good boxing film, John Avildsen's Rocky (with ten nominations and three wins - including Best Picture, Best Director and Best Film Editing).
+The ultimate winner was the underdog, low-budget, simplistic, feel-good boxing film, John Avildsen's and UA's Rocky (with ten nominations and three wins - including Best Picture, Best Director and Best Film Editing).
 It was the first in the endless series of sequels about a down-and-out young club fighter - 'the Italian Stallion' from South Philadelphia slums, who seeks self-respect, fame, and the American dream.
 With its Cinderella story, it was the first sports film to win the Best Picture award.
-This was the first film by Columbia Pictures to win the Academy Award for Best Picture since It Happened One Night (1934).
 [This upbeat boxing/prize-fighting genre film followed the conventions of previous films including The Champ (1931/32), Golden Boy (1939), Champion (1949), and Somebody Up There Likes Me (1956).]

 It was shot from an original script by its unknown, unemployed, struggling break-out star Sylvester Stallone.
 [With Stallone's nominations for Best Actor and Best Original Screenplay, he joined only two others in Academy history with the same pair of honors in the same year: Charlie Chaplin (for The Great Dictator (1940)), and Orson Welles (for Citizen Kane (1941)).]